Bryce Dallas Howard: 2015–present: Mainstream recognition and professional expansion

-Howard reprised her role as Claire in Jurassic World: Fallen Kingdom (2018), in which her character appears as a dinosaur-rights activist; the film was a commercial hit, although it received mixed critical reception.
+Howard reprised her role as Dearing in the second film of the Jurassic World trilogy, Jurassic World: Fallen Kingdom (2018), in which her character appears as a dinosaur-rights activist.
+The film was a commercial hit, although it received mixed critical reception.
 For accuracy, Howard trained with a veterinary surgeon who had experience with African wildlife.
-Variety stated Howard "projects a luminous concern for God's ancient revived creatures" while Empire praised both Pratt and Howard for "develop[ing] their characters beyond the archetypes they inhabited".

-In 2019, Howard voiced the character Bella in A Dog's Way Home, which opened to critical and commercial success.
+Variety stated Howard "projects a luminous concern for God's ancient revived creatures" while Empire praised both Pratt and Howard for "develop[ing] their characters beyond the archetypes they inhabited".In 2019, Howard voiced the character Bella in the family drama film A Dog's Way Home, which opened to critical and commercial success.
 Howard appeared as Elton John's mother Sheila Dwight in the musical biopic Rocketman (2019), which was directed by Dexter Fletcher.
-Howard described her character as humorous and sharp-witted, and a s someone who struggled with her mental health.
+Howard described her character as humorous and sharp-witted, and as someone who struggled with her mental health.
 Howard worked extensively with make-up artists to design the character's look as she aged, and used Elizabeth Taylor as inspiration for her portrayal.
-Rocketman was a box-office hit, garnered critical acclaim, and received a nomination for the Golden Globe Award for Best Motion Picture – Musical or Comedy.
+Rocketman was a box-office hit and garnered critical acclaim, receiving a nomination for the Golden Globe Award for Best Motion Picture – Musical or Comedy.
 The Chicago Sun-Times praised Howard for her "finely nuanced work" and CinemaBlend called her performance a "wicked portrayal ... that really ties a film together".

-Howard made her feature-film-directing debut with the documentary Dads, which premiered at the 2019 Toronto International Film Festival, where it was named second runner-up for the People's Choice Award for Documentaries.
+Howard made her feature film directorial debut with the documentary Dads, which premiered at the 2019 Toronto International Film Festival, where it was named second runner-up for the People's Choice Award for Documentaries.
 Dads received critical acclaim; Variety wrote; "Howard favors observation over lecture, anecdotes over numbers, showing instead of telling what equally split primary-caregiving looks like in contemporary households" and The Guardian said the film "mixes the platitudinous with the genuinely moving".

-She directed two episodes of the Disney+ series The Mandalorian, which premiered in 2019 and 2020.
+She directed three episodes of the Disney+ space Western series The Mandalorian (2019–2023).
 Howard referred to the larger Star Wars universe as an asset to storytelling, and sought to maintain character depth and appeal to viewers.
-Howard's direction received positive responses; DiscussingFilm stated she "crafts [the episode] to be admirably quaint" and praised her "ecstatic framing" that made for "wholesome visuals" while Den of Geek said she "[made] the episode pop" and "knows what makes Star Wars tick".

-Howard directed an episode of The Book of Boba Fett, which premiered on Disney+ on January 26, 2022.
-Following the episode's premiere, Star Wars fans took to Twitter and called for Howard to direct a trilogy of Star Wars films.
-She reprised her role as Claire in Jurassic World Dominion (2022).
+Howard's direction received positive responses; Den of Geek said she "[made] the episode pop" and "knows what makes Star Wars tick".
+Howard also directed an episode of the miniseries The Book of Boba Fett, which premiered on Disney+ in January 2022.

-In July 2021, Howard was cast in the action film Argylle, which is based on Ellie Conway's spy novel of the same name.
-The same year, Variety reported Howard will direct and produce a remake of family science-fiction adventure Flight of the Navigator (1986), which was rewritten with a female lead.
+Howard reprised her role as Claire Dearing once more in the Jurassic World Dominion (2022), the concluding instalment in the Jurassic World trilogy.
+The film received mostly negative reviews but was a box office success and brought back Sam Neill, Laura Dern, and Jeff Goldblum, the stars of the original 1993 film.
+In 2024, she starred in the lead role of the action comedy film Argylle, directed by Matthew Vaughn.
+She directed episode 6 of the Disney+ science fiction series Star Wars: Skeleton Crew and will direct two episodes of Star Wars: Ahsoka season 2.

+In 2025, Howard directed her second documentary film Pets, released during National Pets Day.
+Howard starred in the 2025 Amazon Prime Video comedy film Deep Cover.